Anterior Ankle Impingement

 What is the Relevant Anatomy of Ankle Impingement?

-The ankle joint is comprised of two bones - the tibia and talus, which glide on one another and have articular cartilage that cushions the impact of the tibia on the talus during weight-bearing activity.
+Two bones comprise the “true’ ankle joint – the tibia and talus.
+These bones glide upon each other and have articular cartilage that cushions the impact of the tibia on the talus during weight-bearing activity.

 What Occurs in Anterior Ankle Impingement?

-Repeated compression at the front or anterior aspect of the ankle joint results in pinching of the joint capsule and synovium that is responsible for generating pain in patients with anterior ankle impingement.
+Repeated compression at the front or anterior aspect of the ankle joint may result in joint capsule or synovium pinching.
+The subsequent soft tissue inflammation is responsible for generating pain in patients with anterior ankle impingement.

 In some cases, this repeated compression of the anterior ankle joint can lead to bone spurs, otherwise known as osteophytes to form on the front edge of the tibia or talus.
-It is believed that these spurs can develop to help protect the surface from the repeated pulling of the joint capsule on the front lip of the tibia or just the cumulative repetition of bony contact.
-This process does not have to be associated with arthritis of the ankle joint, however, it can be accelerated with repeated ankle sprains.
+These spurs can develop to help protect the surface from the repeated pulling of the joint capsule on the front lip of the tibia or just the cumulative repetition of bony contact.
+This process does not have to be associated with arthritis of the ankle joint.
+However, it can accelerate with repeated ankle sprains.

 What Causes Anterior Ankle Impingement?